sourmash-bio/sourmash/doc/sourmash-sketch.md

 The `sketch translate` command reads in **DNA sequences**, translates them in all six frames, and outputs **protein sketches**.

+All `sourmash sketch` commands take FASTA or FASTQ sequences as input;
+input data can be uncompressed, compressed with gzip, or compressed with bzip2.
+The output will be one or more JSON signature files that can be used with the other sourmash commands.

 ## Quickstart

 ### DNA sketches for genomes and reads